Use deep seeking metal detectors to locate privy pits and antique bottles

 Attics and basements can be lucrative spots for the bottle collector.
 But the real treasure troves are old privy pits or outhouses.
 This is where garbage was disposed of.
 One source gives an example of a housewife sneaking off to the privy pit to indulge in a stiff shot of whiskey—then disposing of the evidence.
 Another scenario: coins falling out of men’s and boys’ trouser pockets.
 Because there was no formal dump or garbage pick-up, people dug pits for their trash.
 Dumps were located in their own backyard—most often in a privy pit.
 Bottle diggers are also looking for communal or “town dumps.”
 These were usually located in the main part of town, accessible to local residents.
 A new bottle digger may wonder if it’s safe to dig into old outhouse pits.
 Experienced diggers assure us that it is—body wastes decompose rapidly and are not harmful after only a few years.
 Dedicated bottle hunters talk about finding small fortunes in the pits, including bottles, coins, guns, and other relics.

-What Is a Privy Pit?
+What Is a ?

-Digging for a Privy Pit
+Digging for a

-Privy digging is not as complicated as it may seem.
+digging is not as complicated as it may seem.
 The first thing you need to do is find a location for your pit.
 It should be a few feet from the back door of your house or other building, and it should be in an area that gets sunlight.
 Find a site where the groundwater table is deep enough that the pit will not flood and keep rainwater from entering the pit.

-Once you have found a location, you can use a metal detector to ensure no metal material may be hard to excavate or that may be of value once dug up.
-Privy diggers will also use a spade or a post-hole digger to excavate the hole.
-Based on how many people are going to use the privy and how often they will use it, the size of the hole is going to be determined.
+Once you have found a location, you can use a metal detector to ensure no metal material may be hard to excavate or that may be of value once dug up. will also use a spade or a post-hole digger to excavate the hole.
+Based on how many people are going to use the and how often they will use it, the size of the hole is going to be determined.

 - The hole should be lined with stones, bricks, or other materials to prevent collapse.